I have loved cartoons and comic strips since I was a kid, for their brilliant, compressed insights.

 Lynda's comics are intense and beautiful.
 They shake you up.
 They make you look.
 It's easy to care about Marlys.

-Calvin and Hobbes was a wonderful strip.
+Calvin and Hobbes is a wonderful strip.
 We should all have a friend like Hobbes.
-Bill Watterson also retired from cartooning, on January 1, 1996.
+Bill Watterson retired from cartooning, on January 1, 1996.
+His cartoons are being replayed on GoComics.

 Dilbert was the first thing I turned to in the San Jose Mercury.
 I've seen some people objecting to the massive commercialization of this strip.
 Doesn't bother me.
 Many of the situations and behaviors in Dilbert are just like ones I've really observed in Silicon Valley companies.
 (Best line: "Congratulations!
 You're in the club.
 Here's your hat.")